 This unit brings the opportunity to explore television formats through in-depth critical analysis of television genre, with particular reference to broadcast journalism and drama.
 It also supports the development of a greater understanding and critical analysis of television genre and audiences, developing further skills in research, critique, presentation and academic writing.

-You'll undertake a period of self-directed research on a subject related to the historical, theoretical, critical concerns of your discipline or professional area.
+You'll undertake a period of self-directed research on a subject related to the historical, theoretical, critical concerns of your discipline or professional area, and write a detailed piece on that subject.
+It may be related to a television genre, your chosen specialism or something else.

-This final unit brings together all the creative and critical experience of the course, challenging students to demonstrate innovative and sophisticated engagement with a suitably scaled major project.
+This final unit brings together all the creative experience of the course, challenging students to demonstrate innovative and sophisticated engagement with a major project.
 Working individually or in teams, and through discussion with your tutor, you and your fellow students will adopt specialist roles that align with your own practice and career aspirations, and are required to develop and produce an innovative project.
-This could take the form of a complete moving image production, or a detailed development of one aspect such as a script.
+This could take the form of a complete moving image production, or a detailed development of one aspect, such as a screenplay.

 Fees and additional course costs